 Monthly Archives: May 2008

 A lady told me that the Sex and the City movie is like “the Super Bowl for women,” and I couldn’t agree more, especially with the way box office receipts are already shaping up.
 The smash TV show seemed to become its own brand, launching designer duds and trinkets into the mainstream for single women.
-I willingly saw the Sex and the City movie with my wife on opening night, and I must say it’s an interesting experience to watch the film with a packed house of estrogen.
+I willingly saw the Sex and the City movie on opening night, and I must say it’s an interesting experience to watch the film with a packed house of estrogen.
 The woman next to me was on a roller coaster ride of gasps and tears, at once passing out tissue to others that she had planned ahead to bring.
 I was never much of a fan of the show.
 I found the humor to be pretty lazy and the characters to be somewhat annoying after so many episodes; truth be told, I think I can only watch three before having to walk away.
 I open this review detailing my biases but with that said, four years after the TV show’s finale, the Sex and the City movie feels like a deflated after party.

 Carrie Bradshaw (Sarah Jessica Parker) is planning her life with her beau, Mr. Big (Chris Noth).
 They find a swanky Fifth Avenue apartment and he buys it for her, then she feels jitters about what might happen if they break up and she’s homeless.
 Naturally, this causes them to get engaged.
 Of course something goes wrong before the “I do’s” and Carrie must pick up the pieces of her life.